near/docs/docs/1.concepts/data-flow/token-transfer-flow.md

 You may be asking what was missing in the previous explanation.
 The short answer is: **Gas Refunds** or simply **Refunds**.

-If you don't know what **Gas** is, please [read first the article about Gas](https://docs.near.org/concepts/protocol/gas) from our docs.
+If you don't know what **Gas** is, please [first read the article about Gas](https://docs.near.org/concepts/protocol/gas) from our docs.

 As for *Refunds*, here's a quote from the [Gas](https://docs.near.org/concepts/protocol/gas) article: